vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 If you have not done so already, sign up to [Auth0] and follow the instructions:

 1. Sign up / Login to Auth0
-2. Create a domain/tenant (tugboat)
+2. Create a domain/tenant
-3. Create a client (secondstall)
+3. Create a regular web application

-I've created a tenant named *tugboat* and a client named *secondstall*.
+This article uses tenant named *tugboat* and a client named *BookShelf*.

-While creating the client, select *Regular Web Application* as type.
 Once the client is created, within the list of technologies shown, select **Ruby On Rails**.
 [Auth0] shows the [Quick Start Guide](https://auth0.com/docs/quickstart/webapp/rails/01-login) for rails by default.

 A cool feature of the guide is that the code samples show your client name and other details if you are logged in.
 You can reuse the code from the guide in most of the instructions used in this post, as the guide will show you code customized for your app and name you have chosen.